bio2bel/.github/profile/README.md

 Unfortunately, the associated manuscript spent two years in review, and was ultimately tabled by the original authors.
-However, in the following pandemic years the construction of biomedical knowledge graphs (albeit, with a less principled approach) became quite popular.
+However, in the following pandemic years the construction of biomedical knowledge graphs (albeit, with less principled approaches) became quite popular.

-The Bio2BEL repositories were constructed in a modular way such that each repository hosts a seperate source that can be converted to BEL.
+The `bio2bel` Python package contains shared utilities for converting generic resources to BEL, and a different repository was created for each resource that can be converted to BEL.